-NY attorney general is sued over concert ticket sales
+New York attorney general sued over concert ticket sales

-NEW YORK (Reuters) - Two companies from the concert, sports and theater ticket industry on Thursday filed separate lawsuits against New York Attorney General Barbara Underwood to stop her from suing them over what they called the “lawful” sale of tickets not yet in inventory.
+NEW YORK (Reuters) - Two companies from the concert, sports and theater ticket industry filed separate lawsuits against New York Attorney General Barbara Underwood on Thursday to stop her from suing them over what they called the “lawful” sale of tickets not yet in inventory.

 The lawsuits by Ticket Galaxy and TicketNetwork Inc came 2-1/2 years after Underwood’s predecessor Eric Schneiderman said his multiyear probe into the industry had uncovered hoarding, inflated surcharges and favoritism to insiders that made it difficult for ordinary people to buy affordable seats.